Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 • La Paletteria: A wide variety of homemade popsicles.

-• Gelateria Paradiso: A colorful shop that reminds me of a small dollhouse.
+• Gelateria Paradiso: A colorful shop that reminds me of a tiny dollhouse.
 Fantastic ice creams.

 Let’s start with something that will give you lots of energy.
 I’m speaking about coffee.